dart-lang/sdk/docs/language/informal/subtyping.md

      - so by right intersection introduction, we have a derivation of `FutureOr<S0> <: X & T`
      - QED

 **Conjecture 1**: `FutureOr<A> <: FutureOr<B>` is derivable iff `A <: B` is
 derivable.

-pf: Showing that `A <: B => FutureOr<A> <: FutureOr<B>` is easy, it's not
+Showing that `A <: B => FutureOr<A> <: FutureOr<B>` is easy, but it is not
-immediately clear to me how to tackle the opposite direction.
+immediately clear how to tackle the opposite direction.

 **Lemma 3**: Transitivity of subtyping is admissible.
 Given derivations of `A <: B` and `B <: C`, there is a derivation of `A <: C`.

-proof sketch: The proof should go through by induction on sizes of derivations, cases on pairs of rules used.
+Proof sketch: The proof should go through by induction on sizes of derivations, cases on pairs of rules used.
 For any pair of rules used, we can construct a new derivation of the desired result using only smaller derivations.

 **Observation 1**: Given `X` with bound `S`, we have the property that for all instances of `X & T`, `T <: S` will be true, and hence `S <: M => T <: M`.

-### Syntax directed rules
+### Algorithmic rules

 Consider `T0 <: T1`.

 #### Union on the left

 By lemma 1, if `T0` is of the form `FutureOr<S0>` and there is any derivation of `T0 <: T1`, then there is a derivation ending with a use of left union introduction so we have the rule: